How to Improve Embedded Coding with MISRA

 - Limit the use of certain constructs.

 - Remove potential ambiguity.

 - Restrict library usage.

-MISRA fulfills these requirements and helps to ensure the quality of software developed with embedded coding.
+MISRA fulfills these requirements and helps to ensure the quality of your software.

 For Viveris, accurate code diagnostics are just as important as compliance.